Indirect Influences: PWP

 \section{PWP}

-We introduce the PWP method for counting indirect influences.
-PWP can be applied to any matrix of direct influences, and while MICMAC focuses on paths of length $k$, and PageRank focuses on infinite long paths, PWP takes into account paths of various lengths.\\
+Let us introduce the PWP method for counting indirect influences.
+Unlike PageRank, the PWP method can be applied to any matrix of direct influences, even matrices with negatives entries.
+Theorem \ref{ja} below shows that whereas MICMAC focuses on paths of a fixed length $k$, and PageRank focuses on infinite long paths, the Heat Kernel and PWP methods take into account paths of various lengths.
+The PWP method avoids the self-influences that are included, by default, in the Heat Kernel method.\\

-In a nutshell the PWP method can described as follows: given the matrix of direct influences $D$, fixed a real number $\lambda > 0$ and let $T$, the matrix of indirect influences, be given by
+In a nutshell the PWP method can described as follows.
+As with the Heat Kernel, we fixed a parameter $\lambda >0$.
+Assume we are given the matrix $D$ of direct influences, and let $T$, the matrix of indirect influences, be given by